Absentee Ballots & Voting

 ALL absentee applications must be submitted with a copy of WI photo ID.
 Please see the list of acceptable WI photo ID's.

 Absentee ballots, which are available approximately three weeks prior to the election, are either mailed to the voter or completed in person at Village Hall.
 Questions regarding absentee ballots should be directed to the Village Clerk's office at 414-371-3050.
+An absentee ballot may be returned by mail or in person at the Village Clerk's office, however, may not be placed in the drop box in front of the Village Hall.

 2022 Election Dates